 The impact of media and communication on individuals, groups, and society is central in both societal debates and research.
-Communication Science studies the contents, uses, and consequences of media and communicatio
+Communication Science studies the contents, uses, and consequences of media and communication.

 How does the internet affect young people's lives?
 What is the role of media and communication in political participation and citizenship?
 What are the effects of health communication, advertising, and PR campaigns?

-Research in communication science is organized in the Amsterdam School of Communication Research (ASCoR) in four programme groups:
+Research in communication science is organised in the Amsterdam School of Communication Research (ASCoR) in four programme groups:

 Research Priority Area Communication

 The Research Priority Area Communication and its Digital Communication Methods Lab focuses on innovative research and bringing together existing and new projects with digital communication methods as its cornerstone.
 It aims at expanding innovative work on methods, analyses, and scientific practices critical to Communication Science, including work on media exposure, mobile communication and AI, not only as research topics, but also as data collection modes.